lukasz0k/VEEAMTechnicalTask/README.md

 This function creates lists of sub folders in the source and replica folders and then subjects
 them to the same processes as the main folders.

+# 03.10 Updates

+Another problem turned out to be managing files inside subfolders.
+The synchronizer function was not good at managing them.
+It created subfolders in the replica folder when they appeared in the source folder.
+Any changes occurring inside the
+subfolders were not recorded by the synnchronizer function.

+I decided to create a synchronize_subfolders function that creates a list of subfolders and updates them in a loop.
+By creating new subfolders, copying files and deleting them from the replica folder.
+This function creates lists of sub folders in the source and replica folders and then subjects them to the same processes as the main folders.

 The problem in implementing this solution was the correct navigation of subfolder paths inside the main folders.
 After solving this problem, I decided to move the while loop to the main function.